-- What we know about the individual/company, including formal and informal information offered by staff, parents, other establishments, or volunteers. - Whether the individual/company has other employment or undertakes voluntary activities where references can be advised, and suitability recorded. - Whether the role is eligible for an enhanced DBS check. - We will clearly have decided the level of supervision required through risk assessment the supervision will be "reasonable in all the circumstances to ensure the protection of children" as stated in KCSIE 2022.
+- What we know about the individual/company, including formal and informal information offered by staff, parents, other establishments, or volunteers. - Whether the individual/company has other employment or undertakes voluntary activities where references can be advised, and suitability recorded. - Whether the role is eligible for an enhanced DBS check. - We will clearly have decided the level of supervision required through risk assessment the supervision will be reasonable in all the circumstances to ensure the protection of children.